snoophogg/PicoOpenTherm/docker/README.md

 ### MQTT Auto-Discovery

+**Note**: Recent versions of Home Assistant require you to manually add the MQTT integration before auto-discovery works.
+See [First-Time Setup](#first-time-setup) for instructions.

-The Home Assistant configuration is pre-configured to use Mosquitto for MQTT auto-discovery:
+The MQTT broker is configured for auto-discovery:

 ```yaml
 mqtt: